Akkatecture/Documentation/content/docs/basic_concepts/primitives.md

     // Create a namespace, put this in a constant somewhere var emailNamespace = Guid.Parse("769077C6-F84D-46E3-AD2E-828A576AAAF3");

-    // Creates an identity with the value "account-9181a444-af25-567e-a866-c263b6f6119a"
+    // Creates an identity with the value "account-9181a444-af25-567e-a866-c263b6f6119a",
-    //useful to use when you want to create Id's
+    // useful to use when you want to create Id's
-    // deterministically from other real world "identifiers" var accountId = AccountId.NewDeterministic(emailNamespace, "test@example.com");
+    // deterministically from other real world "identifiers",
+    // especially in distributed situations
+    var accountId = AccountId.NewDeterministic(emailNamespace, "test@example.com");
 ```